Mickey Zucker Reichert: Renshai series

 She is known for her Renshai series, which provides a different perspective on traditional Norse mythology.
 It is the story of a battle between good vs evil vs neutrality.
 It focuses around Norse mythology.
-The story largely centers around the survivors from a tribe of master swordsmen that are decimated in a coordinated attack by the majority of their neighboring countries, and a few other characters.
+The story largely centers around the survivors from a tribe of master swordsmen who are decimated in a coordinated attack by the majority of their neighboring countries, and a few other characters.

 These three books focus on the character of Colbey Calistinsson in addition to other characters that play central roles in the storyline.
 Colbey is the most skilled swordsman the Renshai tribe has ever known.
 Yet, after his tribe is almost completely eradicated, he is forced to search for purpose and also determine a new course for his existence.
 Otherwise the evil forces of the East will destroy the neutral forces of the West in the Great War that is prophesied to plunge more than half of the continent in a violent war.

 Later in the series Colbey acquires powerful telepathic and psychic abilities.
 This, he discovers in the third book, stems from his heritage.
 Colbey is in fact the son of Thor, the Norse God of Thunder, and the grandson of Odin, King of the Norse Gods.
 He is the son of a god and a mortal woman from a mighty warrior tribe (Renshai).
 However, true to character, he is undaunted by this knowledge, and soldiers on through many quests with his sense of purpose and his dedication to only do what he feels is right regardless of the consequences - even if it may possibly result in the Ragnarok and bring about the end of the world.
 Eventually, he marries the goddess Freya.

 I, Robot

-Reichert was asked to write three prequels of I, Robot by Isaac Asimov's estate.
+Reichert was asked to write three prequels to I, Robot by Isaac Asimov's estate.
 She first met Asimov when she was 23, although she did not know him well.
-She is the first female author to be authorized to write stories based on Asimov's novels; follow-ups to his Foundation series were written by Gregory Benford, Greg Bear, and David Brin.
 The prequels were ordered by Berkley Books.